“Are AICPA life insurance rates the best I can get?” This is a question we get all the time.

 One of the best ways to check the financial strength of an insurer is to review the company’s ratings that are provided by the insurance company rating agencies such as A.M.
 Best, Standard & Poor’s, Moody’s, and Fitch.
 These agencies assign letter grades based on various financial criteria.
 Insurers that that have ratings of A or better are usually considered to be strong.
 Anything with a C, you should be cautious of using, even if you know someone that works there.

 Before you purchase life insurance, regardless of the company that you choose, it’s important that you calculate how much coverage that you’ll need.
-Not having enough life insurance protection is one of the worst mistakes that you could ever make for your loved ones.
-It’s vital that your family has the protection that they need, and there are several categories that you should add up before you purchase life insurance.
+Not having adequate life insurance is one of the worst mistakes you could ever make for your loved ones.
+It’s so very important that your family is protected, and there are several categories that you should add up before you purchase life insurance.

 The first number that you should look at is your debts and final expenses that your family would be left with.
 If something tragic were to happen to you, your family is going to be responsible for your mortgage loan, your business loans, your funeral expenses and much more.
 Make sure that your life insurance policy is large enough for your family to pay off all of your bills.

 The next number that you should add into the equation is your annual income.
 The next purpose of your life insurance is to replace your paycheck if you were to pass away.
 If you’re the main income earner in your home, your family would struggle without that stream of income.
-Your life insurance plan needs to be large enough for your loved ones to pay for any basic expenses without having to sacrifice their standard of living.
+Your life insurance plan needs to be large enough for your loved ones to pay for any basic expenses without sacrificing their current living standard.